plewis/plewis.github.io/jc/week12.md

 ### 6. Start your array job

-To start the run, be sure your email is the one that will be used by the _zeroinfo.slurm_ script, then type
+To start the run, be sure your email is the one that will be used by the _info.slurm_ script, then type

     sbatch info.slurm